Here’s everything you want to know about the GoPro Fusion ($699.99), the first all-in-one 360 camera from GoPro.

 Protune mode: you can set the ISO limit and set exposure compensation (+/- 2.0EV).
 I don’t know yet if the Fusion has Protune flat color mode (for maximum dynamic range), although I suspect it does.

-Waterproof up to 16 feet without a housing like a Hero5 Black (.
+Waterproof up to 16 feet without a housing like a Hero5 Black.
 However, just because a camera is waterproof doesn’t mean it can take good underwater photos or videos.
 UPDATE: GoPro has confirmed that the Fusion underwater stitching will not be smooth.
 I don’t know yet if they will produce a separate waterproof housing to enable smooth stitching underwater.

 Voice control.
 This feature is similar to GoPro Hero5 Black and Hero5 Session.
 Voice control is a useful feature for an action camera such as the Fusion because it allows hands-free operation of the Fusion when you might otherwise be occupied

 GPS location tagging.
 This feature is useful mapping, among other things.
 However, the user manual did not mention Google Street View.
 Nonetheless I suspect the photos will be compatible with StreetView.